iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 ```
 <!--SR:!2023-12-31,2,238-->

-How to use named constants (Enum) in pattern matching and why?
+How to use named constants (`Enum`) in pattern matching?
 &#10;
 - Patterns may use named constants.
-These must be dotted names to
+These must be dotted names to prevent them
-    prevent them from being interpreted as capture variable:
+from being interpreted as capture variable:
 ```python
 from enum import Enum
 class Color(Enum):